ZondiBongi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the results of POWER divided by DIVIDE
+display the results of BREATH to the power LOVE